ercduma/Rutgers-LAQM-Strain-Setup/README.md

 In order to put the FC100 into the cryostat, you must attach it to a probe.
 Razorbill has a [PPMS P450 Probe Conversion Kit](https://razorbillinstruments.com/ppms-integration/) or they offer their new [CRYOINSERT](https://razorbillinstruments.com/cryoinsert-razorbill-instruments-cryostat-probe-for-ppms-and-dynacool-cryostats/) which is compatible with the FC100.

 The P450 probe has 4 connector sockets on the octogonal black box on the end.
-There are two connections for power supply and we have attached two BNC female connectors for connections the cells capacitor.
+There are two connections for power supply and we have attached two BNC female connectors for connections the cell's capacitor.

 Useful links:
 - [PPMS Insert User Guide](https://razorbillinstruments.com/wp-content/uploads/2023/11/PPMS1-User-guide-v6.1-Web.pdf)